sherylg343/BYON/README.md

 * [stackoverflow](https://stackoverflow.com) - used many times to find answers to coding dilemmas

-##Final Testing Issues and Resolutions
+### Issues and Resolutions

+Below are the final issues that required resolution before completing the project.

 1. Sticky Navbar covering headlines when clicking navbar links: I tried adjusting top margins but after discussing with mentor, saw that the navbar height of 96px could be